 “The Eternal speaks to Moses

-Since we already know that Moses and the Children of Israel were in the wilderness of Sinai, what are these apparently superfluous words meant to teach us?
+Since we already know that Moses and the Children of Israel were in the Wilderness of Sinai, what are these apparently redundant words meant to teach us?

 But why was the Torah given in association with these three conditions?
-Because just as these are free and available to all the inhabitants of the world, so also are words of Torah free and available to all the inhabitants of the world.
-That is what the prophet meant when he said, “Ho, all who thirst, come for the water…!”
-(Isaiah 55:1): All who thirst for Torah will find it to be as free and available as water!
+Because just as these three are free and available to all the inhabitants of the world, so also are words of Torah free and available to all the inhabitants of the world.
+That is what the Prophet meant when he said, “Ho, all who thirst, come for the water…” (Isaiah 55:1): All who thirst for Torah will find it to be as free and available as water!

 Numbers Rabbah 5:1-2